suecrossfield/suecrossfield.github.io/index.md

 ## Events

+I will be exhibiting at the following events:

+* [Potfest in the Pens](https://potfest.co.uk/in-the-pens), Skirsgill Auction Mart, Penrith, 30th July–1st August 2021

-I do not have any future events scheduled at the moment.
-Please see the <a href="cv.html">CV page</a> for details of events past.
+[comment]: <> (I do not have any future events scheduled at the moment.
+Please see the <a href="cv.html">CV page</a> for details of events past.)

 ## Contact Sue Crossfield